jyothi890/BorderCrossingAnalysis/README.md

 The Bureau of Transportation Statistics regularly makes available data on the number of vehicles, equipment, passengers and pedestrians crossing into the United States by land.

 For this challenge, we want to you to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
-We also want to know the running monthly average of total number of crossings for that type of crossing and border.
+We also want to know the running monthly average of the total number of crossings for that type of crossing and border.

 # Input